AdaCheng/EgoThink/README.md

 ## 🏆 Leaderboard

 ### Update
-Feel free to contribute to the performance of your model by adding it to our "RESULTS SECTION" (from line 398) in <a href="https://github.com/AdaCheng/EgoThink/blob/main/index.html">index.html</a>; we will review and merge it accordingly.
+> 👋 <b>Feel free to contribute to the performance of your model by adding it to our "RESULTS SECTION" (from line 398) in <a href="https://github.com/AdaCheng/EgoThink/blob/main/index.html">index.html</a>; we will review and merge it accordingly.</b>

 ```html
 <tr style="background-color: #f8fffe;">